-One of my favorite places we visited is Carlsbad, California.
 It is a beautiful beach town with lots of good food and fun things to do.
-We included Carlsbad in our Southwest Road trip vacation because we wanted to visit LEGOLAND California and ended up really enjoying the area.
+We included Carlsbad in our Southwest Road trip vacation because we wanted to visit LEGOLAND California and ended up having the best time.

 Where is Carlsbad, CA

-Carlsbad, California is located south of Anaheim and north of San Diego.
+Carlsbad, California is located south of Anaheim and north of San Diego in San Diego county.
 It is a great location for a quieter stay in Southern California, but close to a lot of great locations.

 Keep in mind traffic can be very busy.
 If you are using Carlsbad as a central location, check the travel times from your destinations.
 The hour drive to Disneyland can take a lot longer on a busy day.